fisharebest/webtrees/readme.txt

 This is compiled into PHP by default unless it is specifically disabled.
 See http://us3.php.net/manual/en/ref.xml.php

-Some features of PhpGedView require the GD library and that PHP be compiled with GD support.
+Some features of webtrees require the GD library and that PHP be compiled with GD support.
 Most precompiled versions of PHP include GD support.
 If you are compiling PHP yourself you will need to configure it with the
     --with-gd
 option.
 See http://us3.php.net/manual/en/ref.image.php

-The advanced calendar features of PhpGedView for converting Gregorian dates to the Hebrew or Jewish calendars require that PHP be compiled with the
+The advanced calendar features of webtrees for converting Gregorian dates to the Hebrew or Jewish calendars require that PHP be compiled with the
     --enable-calendar
 configuration option.
 See http://us2.php.net/manual/en/ref.calendar.php